yvan674/2AMC15-2023-DIC/README.md

 Explanations for each of these methods and how to use them can be found in the examples in the `environment.py` files and in the documentation in the code itself.

 [^1]: In case you missed it, this sentence is a joke.
+Please do not write all your code in the `Environment` class.

 #### The Grid